nixworks/public/news/2008/09/29/README.md

 ##### United States Attorney General
 ### [ United States Attorney General Michael Mukasey announces the appointment of a special prosecutor to investigate the firings of nine U.S. attorneys in 2006. ](/news/2008/09/29/united-states-attorney-general-michael-mukasey-announces-the-appointment-of-a-special-prosecutor-to-investigate-the-firings-of-nine-u-s-at.md)
-_Context: firings, chief federal prosecutors, United States Attorney General, special prosecutor, Michael Mukasey_
+_Context: chief federal prosecutors, United States Attorney General, special prosecutor, firings, Michael Mukasey_

-##### United States
+##### American
 ### [ The United States House of Representatives rejects a proposed bailout of the U.S. financial system.](/news/2008/09/29/the-united-states-house-of-representatives-rejects-a-proposed-bailout-of-the-u-s-financial-system.md)
-_Context: U.S. House of Representatives, United States, proposed bailout of the U.S. financial system_
+_Context: American, U.S. House of Representatives, proposed bailout of the U.S. financial system_

 ##### Car bomb
 ### [ A car bomb explodes near a bus carrying Lebanese Army troops to work in Tripoli, Lebanon, which kills at least five people and injures 25. ](/news/2008/09/29/a-car-bomb-explodes-near-a-bus-carrying-lebanese-army-troops-to-work-in-tripoli-lebanon-which-kills-at-least-five-people-and-injures-25.md)